bruvellu/terebratalia-wnts/2-text/wnt.md

 ![Orthology assignment of *Terebratalia transversa* Dsh proteins.
 Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of known Dsh, Axin, and Dixin proteins.
 The three belong to the DIX domain superfamily.
-Each family is color-coded and the numbers numbers show support values of individual branches.
+Each family is color-coded, and the numbers show support values of individual branches.
 *Terebratalia transversa* (Ttra) orthologs are highlighted in bold.
 The other species are *Branchiostoma floridae* (Bflo), *Homo sapiens* (Hsap), *Platynereis dumerilii* (Pdum), and *Saccoglossus kowalevskii* (Skow).
 ](figures/FigS14.jpg){#fig:dsh-tree tag=S14 width=15cm}